garrotte13/Warmonger/README.md

 - creep absorbs much less pollution,
 - creep footprint grows with evolution,
 - creep damages buildings (e.g. "turrel creep" requires timely repairing them), can be turned off in console with command "/disable-corrosion"
+- creep is collected by special buildings, not manually.
+Graphics for them was taken from Amator Phasma Coal&Steam and Yuoki Industries mods.
-- creep can be collected only after purging enemy nests and worms nearby (for New Enemies it's all adjacent chunks must be clear).
+- creep can be collected only after purging enemy nests and worms nearby.
 Abuse with path tiles replacement is allowed.
 - biters are immune to any viruses,
 - no peaceful game mode is expected in any form.
 Biomass is heavily used in midgame and later on for military science packs and Rampant Arsenal items.
 There are a lot of Factorio great mods for pure automation joy (Krastorio2, IR2, AAI-Industry, SE, B&A and many others).